sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/self-managed/03-extractors/entra-id.md

 ![Add connector](images/Picture17.jpg)
 8. Click Finish.
 ![Add connector](images/Picture18.jpg)
-9. Additionally, if you want to review or modify your connector parameters, you can edit it:
+9. Additionally, if you want to review or modify your extractor parameters, you can edit it:
 ![Add connector](images/Picture19.jpg)

 ### Extractor validation